bs-driven/NoteTaker/README.md

 ## What I Learned
 In this project I grasp a better understanding how to use Express and the methods associated with it.
 Creating GET routes, POST routes, DEELTE routes as well.
 In my free time i intend to adjust it so the GET request can gather a certin note.
 Creating my own api is something I also intend to dive into.
 Being able to use Express routing was a focus of this project.
 Creating the backend I find very intresting and I'm glad i was able to create a personal api and server then use them to rend the front end of the code.
 I want to try building the back end first in different project that I'll be working on in my spare time.

+## video Link
+Here is video link to see it working properly https://watch.screencastify.com/v/ZHFRoLZXxUt4eqRa72Qj